-OVTZ intends to capture a significant portion of the cloud data privacy software and cloud native data protection service revenues within the \$76B 2023 worldwide data protection market through a variety of OVTZ-developed cloud-native software tools within a 5-year timeframe.
-Global regulatory enforcement of data privacy legislation issued fines are breaking records each year, are non-insurable losses, and create unparalleled brand damage.
-The worldwide 2023 FinTech market fines of \$5.8B increased by 57% from the previous year.
-OVTZ helps global organizations and individuals cost-effectively manage data privacy compliance.
-Currently OVTZ has no customers for our products and services.
-We are taking steps to finance and monetize our new cloud-native CTSS and FMY solutions, as well as the legacy Cloud-DPS technology in FY24.
+OVTZ aims to capture a substantial portion of the cloud data privacy software and cloud native data protection service revenues within the rapidly growing data protection market.
+The global data privacy software market is projected to reach \$66.71 billion by 2032, growing at a CAGR of 40%.
+Global regulatory enforcement of data privacy legislation continues to result in record-breaking fines, which are non-insurable losses and can cause significant brand damage.
+OVTZ's solutions help global organizations and individuals cost-effectively manage data privacy compliance.
+As of March 2025, OVTZ is actively working to monetize its cloud-native CTSS and FMY solutions, as well as the legacy Cloud-DPS technology.